saplingphp/Sapling/README.md

 If the code of the closure is long, you may find it more convenient to define it in a separate file.

 When registering a controller in `bootstrap.php`, you may omit the call to `->execute($bindings, $closure)`.
-In this case, the framework expects the bindings and closure to be defined in a file located in the `controllers` folder in a subpath matching the name of the controller.
+In this case, the framework expects the bindings and closure to be defined in a file located in the `controllers` folder in a subpath matching the identifier of the controller.

 For example in the file `bootstrap.php` :
 ```PHP